lucashueda/zoohackadosparsa/README.md

 ### Prerequisites

-First, you need to Download Python 3.6, 3.7 or 3.8 in your computer.
+First, you need to Download Python 3.7.4 in your computer.
 You can get it here: https://www.python.org/downloads/ You then need to install pip.
-You can follow the instructions in this link:https://pip.pypa.io/en/stable/installing/
+You can follow the instructions in this link: https://pip.pypa.io/en/stable/installing/ If you want to see and use the Power BI Dashboard, please download the Power BI Desktop here: https://powerbi.microsoft.com/en-us/desktop/

 ### Installing
 Clone this repository in a local folder.